BPS Invariants for 3-Manifolds at Rational Level $K$

-We also note that $u \leftrightarrow -u$ provide the complex conjugate of $(u,-u)$ at the level of holonomy.
+Also, $u \leftrightarrow -u$ can be regarded as a complex conjugate of $(u,-u)$ at the level of holonomy.
 Therefore, as in the case of the standard root of unity, we can say that the contributions from the abelian flat connnection and from the conjugate abelian flat connection are the same, though in the case of $SU(2)$ these two abelian flat connections are equivalent from the beginning so that contributions from them are obviously the same. \\

-In addition, as in the case of the standard root of unity, the contributions from the abelian flat connections that are related by the action of the center of $SU(2)$ are the same up to overall factor for $Z_t$ and this happens when $H$ is even \cite{Chung-wrt, Cheng:2018vpl}.
-We refer detail explanation to \cite{Chung-wrt}.

-For the $\sum_{v=0}^{s-1} e^{2\pi i K \frac{P}{H} (vH+u)^2}$ factor, from a number of examples, we saw that when $H$ is a multiple of 2 but not of 4, there is an additional factor $e^{\pi i r}$ for the abelian flat connection $(u+\frac{H}{2}, -u-\frac{H}{2})$ compared to the case of $(u,-u)$.
+In addition, as in the case of the standard root of unity, the contributions from the abelian flat connections that are related by the action of the center of $SU(2)$ are the same up to an overall factor $e^{\pi i r}$ and this happens when $H$ is a multiple of 2 but not of 4 \cite{Chung-wrt, Cheng:2018vpl}.
+More precisely, from the $\sum_{v=0}^{s-1} e^{2\pi i K \frac{P}{H} (vH+u)^2}$ factor, we see from a number of examples where $s$ is odd that when $H$ is a multiple of 2 but not of 4, an additional factor $e^{\pi i r}$ arises for the abelian flat connection $(u+\frac{H}{2}, -u-\frac{H}{2})$ compared to the case of $(u,-u)$.
 There is no such factor when $H$ is a multiple of 4.
 Hence, the contributions from abelian flat connections that are related by the action of the center can have a different factor by $e^{\pi i r}$ depending on $H$. \\